-Comments are the user-defined statements that do not effect the normal flow of execution of a program rather are defined to increase the readability and understandability of a program.
+Comments are the user-defined statements that do not effect the normal flow of execution of a program.
+They are added to increase the readability and understandability of a program.
 In Python programming, comments are defined with the help of ‘ # ‘.
 Comments are generally ignored by the interpreter.

-There are two approaches for commenting a python code :
+There are two ways for commenting a python code :

 1. Single-Line Comment : These comments start with a ‘#‘ symbol

 For instance, let us consider the following code :

 a=10 b=20 # storing the sum value in variable c. c = a + b print(c)

 This code will print the sum of two numbers (a, b) i.e 30.
 In the above code, line 3 is acting as a comment and it will not have any effect on program execution/ result.